-When deciding how much to tip at a restaurant.
+Most people know how much to tip at a restaurant.
 It’s customary to give at least 20% for standard service, and maybe more for an excellent experience.
 But that’s not the only place to add gratuity.
 Any time you visit the salon, whether it’s for a haircut, coloring, blowouts, waxing, manicure, or a massage, you should be tipping your service provider.
-As you're deciding how much to add to your bill, it's important to remember first that, as with waiters, many beauty professionals rely on tips because they don’t have a typical salaried job.
+As you're deciding how much to add to your bill, it's important to remember first that, as with a wait staff, many beauty professionals rely on tips because they don’t have a typical salaried job.
 There are a few different ways that hairdressers get paid.
 Some are simple hourly rates.
 Many salons use a commission-based system, in which hairdressers earn a percentage of the money they bring in for the salon.
 Some use a combination of a low hourly rate and commission, a bit like a restaurant.

-Also consider that many hairdressers are more like vendors at a fair, with their own booth.
-They’re independent of the salon, and rent space from the salon, all while paying for their own supplies and equipment.
+Also, consider that many hairdressers are more like vendors at a fair, with their own booth.
+They’re independent of the salon and rent space from the salon, all while paying for their own supplies and equipment.
 In other words, it's not unusual for them to spend thousands of dollars per month on rental fees and supplies alone.
 Plus, like many workers, the pandemic has most likely affected their income, and they haven't made as much money this year.

 Is There a Standard Tipping Rate at Salons and Spas?

-“Customarily, 15-20 percent means a job well done, and the service was performed to expectation,” says Hannah McCormick, of Hair by Hannah AZ, in Phoenix.
-Most people we spoke to for this article suggested a range just about like what you’d expect in restaurants—between 15 and 25 percent.
-Duque also noted that more intimate services, like a Brazilian wax, might warrant a slightly higher tip.
+"Customarily, 15 to 20% means a job well done, and the service was performed to expectation," says Hannah McCormick, of Hair by Hannah AZ, in Phoenix.
+For this article, most people we spoke to suggested a range just about like what you’d expect in restaurants—between 15 and 25%.
+Duque also noted that more personal services, like a Brazilian wax, might warrant a slightly higher tip.

 Should I Tip Everyone at the Salon Who Helped Me?

 For some beauty services, you’ll have multiple people waiting on you.
-Maybe someone to wash your hair, a stylist, maybe even an assistant or coat check.
-You can certainly stick with a standard tip 20 percent of your final bill—but it would be considerate and appreciated to tip three or five dollars to the non-stylists who worked with you.
-(Sometimes the salon will divide tips up themselves; feel free to ask when you make your appointment.)
+Maybe someone to wash your hair, a stylist, even perhaps an assistant or coat check.
+You can certainly stick with a standard tip of 20% of your final bill—but it would be considerate and appreciated to tip three or five dollars to the non-stylists who worked with you.
+(Sometimes, the salon will divide tips up themselves; feel free to ask when you make your appointment.)

 How Much Should I Tip When Using a Coupon?

-Coupons are a common promotional tactic for beauty businesses, and a great way to get customers in the door.
+Coupons are a common promotional tactic for beauty businesses and a great way to get customers in the door.
 But beauty is a business of razor-thin margins, and these businesses might well be losing money on coupons.
-Make sure to tip 20 percent of what the non-adjusted price would be.
-So if you’re going for a $100 haircut, and you get 20 percent off in a coupon?
+Make sure to tip 20% of what the non-adjusted price would be.
+So if you’re going for a $100 haircut and get 20% off in a coupon?
 Tip $20, not $16.

 Most important of all is to remember that beauty professionals put a lot of effort into helping you look and feel your very best (case in point: that gorgeous new cut that makes your gray hair look amazing).
 They deserve—and depend on—your tips.